 A mirror is one of the four decor elements that can instantly update and upgrade an interior without doing any renovating.
-(It also happens to be one of the 6 fail-proof tips I have outlined for impact).
+(It also happens to be one of the 6 fail-proof tips I have outlined for greater design impact).
 This is one of its biggest attributes.
 Its perfect smooth surface can reflect light thus, allowing you to manipulate the brightness in a room.
 Or it can simply reflect a favorite view.
 Now that is awesome because usually you have great control over this view.
 As such, you can literally stage that view to perfection.

 Hence, a decorative mirror is a fantastic tool to have in your home decor arsenal for it defines and accentuates.
 Moreover it can “correct” some shortcomings of a space with its poise and style.
 Therefore, I believe that it deserves your attention in order to get it right.

 Since, mirrors vary in size, shape and ultimately style, I will try to give you some decorating tips to help you make the best choice.
 So grab yourself your favorite drink and sit back to read.
 Do take notes if you feel the need to.

 The size of any mirror is directly related to its impact in a room.
 If a mirror is large enough, then it will stand out and add that wanted element of interest.
 If however, it is as big as the entire wall, then it becomes “lost.”